 8 Jolly German Christmas Songs to Boost Your Holiday Spirit

-The lucky thing for you German learners is that this delightful holiday tradition can help improve your language skills!
+The lucky thing for you German learners is that this delightful holiday tradition can help you pick up useful festive words and phrases!

 Not only do the Germans love Christmas, but many of the Christmas songs we know and love have German/Austrian roots.

 I’ve jotted down some of the more traditional songs I’ve heard at the Christkindlmarket in Chicago, and put together a list of the top eight German Christmas songs that really bring about the holiday spirit.